Mark-Sign/documentation/api-references/mobileId/apiMobileidCheckIdentificationSessionStatus.md

 To use the php-client, please follow the installation and basic usage [here](/documentation/sdk-php-client.html#usage), and use [`AppBundle\GatewaySDKPhp\RequestBuilder\MobileidIdentificationStatusRequestBuilder`](/documentation/class-ref/GatewaySDKPhp/RequestBuilder/MobileidIdentificationStatusRequestBuilder.html) as request builder.

 ```

+/**
- * The token was found from the response of 'initialize authentication via mobile id' request.
+ * The token can be found from the response of 'initialize authentication via mobile id' request.
  * The following is a dummy to use as example.
  */
 $token = '40a77456-8b15-4818-2df2-034376f6c6f5';